perfectsense/brightspot-styleguide/README.md

     (FE Developer)$ npm run grunt -- watch
     (Java Developer)$ target/bin/grunt watch

+If you need to run the styleguide on a different port or directly on a host, you can pass those options into the command line.
+For example, to utilize the styleguide on a Virtual Machine, you need to run it on your local IP vs just `locahost`

+    $ npm run styleguide -- --port=3001 --host=192.168.0.100

 Add [example JSON files](example/styleguide) to the `styleguide` directory to see pages at [http://localhost:3000](http://localhost:3000).